-FP2 opened its doors in October 2013 with a generous donation from the Banfield Charitable Trust and Royal Canin.
+FP2 was founded in October 2013, seeded by a generous donation from the Banfield Charitable Trust and Royal Canin.
 Dara Salk, a staff member in the 47th Ward office, and local resident Betzi Poole spearheaded FP2’s launch (read more about our founding).

 In addition to Dara and Betzi, the core volunteer committee includes Lori Barsztaitis, Mandy Bernstrauch, Christine Cupaiuolo, Melissa Sobota, Lori Stein and Mary Wulffen.

 FP2’s mission is to help pet owners facing financial challenges keep the promise they made to their pets to love and care for them forever.
 We aim to reduce the number of dogs and cats surrendered to shelters or abandoned each year because their owners cannot afford food or veterinary care.